edgedb/edgedb/docs/guides/deployment/azure_flexibleserver.rst

 Provision an EdgeDB instance
 ============================

-Login to your azure account.
+Login to your Microsoft Azure account.

 .. code-block:: bash